Monswamy Family Murder Suspects Abandon Bail Application During First Appearance Before Court

 On Tuesday, the suspects appeared in court, where they kept their heads down to avoid being photographed by the media.
 The suspects are 21, 26 and 28 years old, respectively.

 They face 17 charges, including kidnapping, robbery and premeditated murder.
-One of the suspects is also charged with rape.
-They will appear again in June 2026.
+One of the suspects is also charged with rape, while another is charged with possession of an unlicensed firearm.
+They will appear again on 23 June 2026.

 Read also